oldu73/doc/docs/docker/9-compose-dockerfile.md

 Docker Compose - Dockerfile

+!WSL2, advised to not use a mounted volume like '/mnt/c/' for handling a project to avoid slowness and live reload issues.
+Instead, prefer usage of a "native" WSL2 folder like for e.g. '/home/user/react-nginx'

 Dockerfile and Docker Compose to set up a client application composed of:
 - React
 - NGINX